redbrick/blog/posts/2024-02-19-systemd-resolved-issues.md

 * */1 * * * systemctl restart systemd-resolved.service`
 ```

-If you don't know what's this `cron` does, it restarts the service that configures DNS on `aperture` every hour.
+If you don't know what this `cron` does, it restarts the service that configures DNS on `aperture` every hour.
 It's like replacing your sink because you haven't properly turned off your tap.

 Not exactly a long term solution.